 Some interesting conclusions can be made on the basis of this table.
 In general the distribution of the posted workers by nationality does not differ so much from the distribution by Member State of origin given that the correlation between both variables is 0.95 or more for all reporting Member States.
 However, it appears that for France, Austria and Belgium the share of posted workers with a nationality from outside the EU-28/EFTA in the total number of incoming posted workers (see Table A1.2) is much higher compared to the share of posted workers coming from outside the EU-28/EFTA (see Table A1.1).
-Furthermore, the share of posted workers in Bulgaria, Denmark, Luxembourg and Romania is (much) higher compared to the share of posted workers that a (high) number of posted workers with Polish nationality resides in a Member State other than Poland.
+Furthermore, the share of posted workers with Polish nationality in the total number of incoming posted workers in Bulgaria, Denmark, Luxembourg and Romania is (much) higher compared to the share of posted workers coming from Poland to these countries.
+This implies that a (high) number of posted workers with Polish nationality resides in a Member State other than Poland.